Sample-efficient LLM Optimization with Reset Replay: Experiments

-Based on the results in Tables~\ref{tab_pass1-acc} and~\ref{tab_data_gpu_comparison}, we draw the following conclusions: \begin{itemize} \item \textbf{Trained with \modelname, a simple iterative DPO achieves mathematical reasoning that is comparable to RL-based methods.} Our final model, Qwen2.5-7B-DPO-\modelname, attains an average score of 47.8, the highest among all methods in the relatively fair comparison group.
+Based on the results in Table~\ref{tab_pass1-acc} and Table~\ref{tab_data_gpu_comparison} (in Appendix~\ref{sotamethods}), we draw the following conclusions: \begin{itemize} \item \textbf{Trained with \modelname, a simple iterative DPO achieves mathematical reasoning that is comparable to RL-based and SFT-based methods.} Our final model, Qwen2.5-7B-DPO-\modelname, attains an average score of 47.8, the highest among all methods in the relatively fair comparison group.
 This performance not only exceeds other DPO variants like Qwen2.5-7B-DPO-VP (46.9) but also outperforms prominent RL-based models such as Simple-RL-Zero (45.7), all while using the same base model and initial training data constraints. \item \textbf{The iterative application of DPO demonstrates consistent and significant performance improvements.} We observe a clear monotonic progression in the average score across iterations: from 42.1 in the first iteration, to 46.2 in the second, and culminating in 47.8 in the third.
-This highlights the effectiveness of our reset replays for data reusing. \item \textbf{This superior performance is achieved with remarkable data and computational efficiency, presenting a highly practical and scalable paradigm.} Our method requires only 8K preference pairs for the entire iterative training process, and the entire training for our model was completed in just 2 days on a single A100 GPU.
-This is a fraction of the data used by other top-performing models like Qwen2.5-7B-ReLIFT (45K) and orders of magnitude less than rStar-Math-7B ($\sim$3.6M) with more GPUs, demonstrating our approach's ability to learn effectively from limited data. \end{itemize}

-In summary, our work demonstrates that \modelname~plugin an iterative DPO can achieve leading performance in mathematical reasoning without the need for massive-scale SFT data, complex reward modeling pipelines, or extensive computational clusters, offering a powerful and accessible alternative to prevailing RL-based finetuning methodologies.
+This highlights the effectiveness of our reset replays for data reusing. \item \textbf{This superior performance is achieved with remarkable data and computational efficiency, presenting a highly practical and scalable paradigm.} Our method requires only 8K preference pairs for the entire iterative training process, and the entire training for our model was completed in just 2 days on a single A100.
+This is a fraction of the data used by other top-performing models like Qwen2.5-7B-ReLIFT (45K) and orders of magnitude less than rStar-Math-7B ($\sim$3.6M) with more GPUs, demonstrating our approach's ability to learn effectively from limited data. \end{itemize} In summary, our work demonstrates that \modelname~plugin an iterative DPO can achieve leading performance in mathematical reasoning without the need for massive-scale SFT data, complex reward modeling pipelines, or extensive computational clusters, offering a powerful and accessible alternative to prevailing RL-based finetuning methodologies.